ASL Resources for Teachers

 - Use your school’s TAX ID.
 The grant does not reimburse sales tax.

 - Complete Supply Reimbursement form and send it via interoffice mail to Christine Rogers at CHS.
 Click here for the Supply Reimbursement form.
 Deadline for spending reimbursement 4/30.

 If purchasing online:

 - If you pay with your credit card, follow steps above, however TAX ID may not work for every site.

-- If your office staff has purchased items for your project, have them contact Radhika Issac for account number to reconcile the school’s credit card payment.
+- If your office staff has purchased items for your project, have them contact Christine Rogers for account number to reconcile the school’s credit card payment.
 Deadline for school credit card purchases is April 30th.